-By way of this RFP, the Authority is soliciting proposals from consultants who are qualified to: (a) prepare the documents that must be filed with FERC, including but not limited to license amendment(s) and additional information requests; (b) complete agency and stakeholder consultation and study planning; (c) implement FERC-approved studies and all required technical reporting; (d) complete impact assessment and development of protection, mitigation, and enhancement measures; (e) assist the Authority in obtaining and compliance with other required permits (e.g., Clean Water Act Section 404); (f) maintain the consultation and administrative record throughout the process; and (g) provide environmental services to assist the Authority in complying with the BLHP license terms and conditions and (h) transmission line right-of-way management and permitting.
+By way of this RFP, the Authority is soliciting proposals from consultants who are qualified to: (a) prepare the documents that must be filed with FERC, including but not limited to license amendment(s) and additional information requests; (b) complete agency and stakeholder consultation and study planning; (c) implement FERC-approved studies and all required technical reporting; (d) complete impact assessment and development of protection, mitigation, and enhancement measures; (e) assist the Authority in obtaining and compliance with other required permits (e.g., Clean Water Act Section 404); (f) maintain the consultation and administrative record throughout the process; and (g) provide environmental services to assist the Authority in complying with the BLHP license terms and conditions and Sterling to Quartz Creek transmission line right-of-way.

 In addition to FERC licensing experience, the majority of technical expertise is expected to be needed in fisheries, in-stream flow, water quality, wetland/vegetation inventory and mapping.
 This RFP is for a term contract for these services.
-The duration may be up to ten years (5 year initial contract with optional 5 one-year extensions) with a contract value of \$20,000,000.
-The Authority anticipates awarding two contracts, a prime and secondary.
-NTPs for specific services will be issued to the selected term contractors as need arises.
+The duration may be up to six years with a maximum contract value of \$5,000,000.
+The Authority may award more than one term contract.
+RFPs for specific services will be issued to the selected term contractors as need arises.